msaqib25/playbook/ourculture.md

 ### Isn't loyalty good?
 We value loyalty as it is a good stabilizer.

-- Associates who have been stars with us, and hit a bad patch, get a few of quarters to rebound because we think they will become stars again.
+- Associates who have been stars with us, and hit a bad patch, get a few quarters to rebound because we think they will become stars again.

 - We expect the same: if Creative Chaos hits a temporary bad patch, we want associates to stick with us.